Bruno Kramm

-Bruno Kramm (born 13 October 1967) is a German musician, known for programming, playing synthesizers and keyboards, co-fronting and performing backup vocals for the electro-industrial duo Das Ich, alongside Stefan Ackermann.
-Kramm is a multi-instrumentalist, singer-songwriter and founder of the German goth club Generation Gothic.
-He is also a record producer for a number of musical projects.
+Bruno Gert Kramm (13 October 1967 – 25 September 2026) was a German musician known for music programming, playing synthesizers and keyboards, and co-fronting and performing backup vocals for the electro-industrial duo Das Ich, alongside Stefan Ackermann.
+Kramm was a multi-instrumentalist, singer-songwriter, and founder of the German goth club Generation Gothic.
+He was also a record producer for a number of musical projects.

-Known for his iconic "devil-horn hair", Kramm sports a dark outfit during performances in Das Ich, often being significantly more "made-up" than vocalist Ackermann.
-His vocals tend to bring up a deeper and more intense feel that contrasts with Stefan's fast-paced and shrill, exciting voice.
+Known for his iconic devil-horn hair, Kramm would sport a dark outfit during Das Ich performances, often being significantly more made-up than vocalist Ackermann.
+His vocals brought a deep and intense feel that contrasted with Ackermann's fast-paced, shrill, and excited voice.

-Bruno Kramm was an active member of the Pirate Party Germany and has been appointed by its board as federal commissioner on copyright issues.
+Kramm was an active member of the Pirate Party Germany and was appointed by its board as federal commissioner on copyright issues.
+In September 2016, Kramm stepped down as party chairman and rejoined Alliance '90/The Greens.

-In September 2016 Kramm stepped down as party chairman and rejoined Alliance '90/The Greens.
+Kramm died on 25 September 2026, at the age of 58, shortly after performing in Granada, Spain.